OpenNTF/dojo-webpack-plugin/README.md

 ### loaderConfig

 This property is required and specifies the Dojo loader config.
 See [The Dojo loader config](#the-dojo-loader-config) for details.

+### environment

+Used only if the `loaderConfig` is a string specifying the name of a module and that module exports a function which returns the config.
+The environment is passed to the function when it is called to get the config.
+This should be a JSON type object because it gets stringified for export to the client.

 ### loader